-A typical binary compensation plan would specify that if a distributor has at least $500 in volume on the weak leg, they would receive 10% of their weak leg in commission.
-However, one of the rules of almost all binaries is that they have a payout cap of somewhere between 40 and 50%.
+A typical binary compensation plan would specify that if a distributor has at least $500 in volume on the weak leg, they would receive 10% of their weak leg volume in commission.
+However, one of the rules of almost all binaries is that they have a payout cap of somewhere between 40 and 50% of wholesale amount.
 This means that if a company adds up all of its commission payments and the total exceeds the payout cap, the company has to reduce everyone’s payment proportionally to keep the total payout below this cap.
 We call this scenario hitting the cap.
-All binaries hit the cap, so it’s is important to be familiar with this feature.
+All binaries hit the cap, so it’s important to be familiar with this feature.

 If a company:

-It should pay out $550,000 in commissions, which is 10% over the set cap.
-Instead of doing that, the company will reduce everyone’s commissions by 10% in order to stay below the payout cap.
+You calculate earnings and find that pay out should be $490,000, which is 10% over the set cap.
+Now you reduce everyone’s commissions by 10% in order to stay below the payout cap.
 Distributors get only 90 cents on every dollar.

 Strengths of binary compensation plans